yazhengliu/MemExplainer/README.md

 </table>

 #### Memory Replay for Large Graphs
-For large link prediction datasets, tracing memory updates for all historical batches can be expensive.
-Therefore, we split the replay process into two stages. `--total_batch` specifies the total number of temporal batches used to update the model memory before explaining target edges. `--explain_epoch` specifies from which replay batch the memory-update tracing starts.
-Batches before `--explain_epoch` are only used to warm up the TGN memory, while batches from `--explain_epoch` to `--total_batch` are additionally tracked for memory backtracking and attribution.
+For large link prediction datasets, tracing all historical memory updates can be costly.
+To reduce overhead, replay is split into two stages. `--total_batch` sets the total number of temporal batches used to warm up model memory before explanation. `--explain_epoch` sets the batch from which memory-update tracing starts.
+Earlier batches only warm up TGN memory, while batches from `--explain_epoch` to `--total_batch` are also tracked for memory backtracking and attribution.